SmiffyKMc/dyslexia-app/Dyslexia_AI_Kaggle_Writeup.md

 | **Features Delivered** | 6 fully functional AI-powered learning tools |
 | **Offline Capability** | 100% functionality without internet |
 | **Privacy Protection** | Zero data leaves device |

 ---

+## 🔮 Future Roadmap

+This is just the beginning.
+Our architecture is built to scale, and we have a clear vision for the future.

+- **Parent/Teacher Dashboard**: A secure, on-device way for users to share their progress reports (e.g., via a QR code or exported file), maintaining our privacy-first principle while allowing for guided learning.
+- **Personalized Phonics "Playlists"**: Automatically generate a "playlist" of phonics games that directly target the user's top 3 most confused sounds, as identified by the Adaptive Learning Engine.
+- **Real-Time Writing Assistant**: A new feature where a user can write freely, and Gemma provides real-time feedback on spelling, grammar, and sentence structure, tailored to their profile.
+- **AI TTS Engine**: A new offline engine that will use new personal voiced AI that we can implement proper sounds of words and implement the use of SSML.

+---